Vizuri/docker-exercises/10/README.md

 # Description
-create a dockerfile to contain an image only these files
+Make a dockerfile to create an image containing only the files in this directory.

 ## Run instructions